The Office of Student Services

 TEMPORARY IMPAIRMENT or DISABILITY

 Students may suffer from acute conditions or injuries that require accommodation.
-The Dean of Students, in consultation with the Office of Disability Support, may grant reasonable accommodations for such circumstances.
+The Assistant Dean for Student Service , in consultation with the Office of Disability Support, may grant reasonable accommodations for such circumstances.
 If the impairment is known sufficiently in advance of exams, students should apply for such accommodations by the enumerated deadline for the Request for Special Accommodations form in that semester.
 A request for accommodations due to temporary impairment should be supported by a physician's documentation.

-To make an appointment to meet with Andrea Cascarano, Acting Assistant Dean of Students, please call 973-642-8707.
+To make an appointment to meet with Andrea Cascarano, Assistant Dean for Student Services, please call 973-642-8707.

 For more information, contact the Disability Support Services as follows: